-It is at the discretion of each Mentorship Circle how they want to engage and how frequently.
-Below is a suggested Curriculum for the year.
+It is at the discretion of each Mentorship Circle how they want to engage and how frequently, but each Circle should have no less than 4 meetings in one year.
+Calls may be monthly, ad hoc, or quarterly.

-- Mentors should convene prior to reaching out to their Circle to determine the roles of each mentor, setting up a call schedule, and managing other logistical items.
+Mentors should convene prior to reaching out to their Circle to determine the roles of each mentor, setting up a call schedule, and managing other logistical items.
 The expectation is that mentors should share in the duties and responsibilities of managing the Circle.

-- Icebreakers/get-to-know your Circle.
+Icebreakers/get-to-know your Circle.
 Early call(s) should focus on getting to know your Circle participants.
 Here are some suggestions for icebreakers.

-- Mentees can suggest topics of interest that you may want to discuss as a Circle.
+Mentees can suggest topics of interest that you may want to discuss as a Circle.
 The topics provided below were discussed by previous Circle cohorts:

-- AMC or medical school organizational leadership and the impact on decision making

-- Pre- and post -award support at an institutional level
+- AMC or medical school organizational leadership and the impact on decision making - Pre- and post -award support at an institutional level

+GBA Mentoring Circle Roadmap

 - Professional development opportunities for employees

 - How to address unproductive research faculty

 - Funds flow

 - Hybrid work

 - Funding and staffing models

 - Supervisor techniques

 - wRVUs and measuring productivity

 - Dealing with difficult faculty

 - Diversity initiatives

 - Physician compensation models

 - Recruitment and retention

 - Financials, organizational structure, planning and strategy

 - Research space

+- Change management

+- AI

-Suggestions for ways to engage with your Circle:
+Suggestions for ways to engage with your Circle

-- Ask mentees to take responsibility for leading a call around a topic they are most interested in learning about - Join a GBA webinar and reconvene your Circle to discuss what was presented during the webinar - Suggest books or articles you can read and come back together to discuss the findings - Ask AAMC staff to join a call to discuss resources mentees can access as GBA members or have AAMC staff provide a detailed overview of one AAMC data resource - Have mentees select a tool or dashboard they utilize the most and ask them to present the resource to the other Circle participants by sharing their screen during a Zoom call

-- Consider submitting a proposal for a poster or presentation at a GBA/GIP Joint Spring Conference on a mutual topic of interest - Mentors can invite a colleague to give a presentation to the Circle on a topic of interest - Mentors do discuss their own leadership journey
+- Ask mentees to take responsibility for leading a call around a topic they are most interested in learning about - Join a GBA webinar and reconvene your Circle to discuss what was presented during the webinar - Suggest books or articles you can read and come back together to discuss the findings - Ask AAMC staff to join a call to discuss resources mentees can access as GBA members or have AAMC staff provide a detailed overview of one AAMC data resource - Have mentees select a tool or dashboard they utilize the most and ask them to present the resource to the other Circle participants by sharing their screen during a Zoom call - Consider submitting a proposal for a poster or presentation at a GBA/GIP Joint Spring Conference on a mutual topic of interest - Have mentees share challenges they are facing in the workplace and use the group to work through potential solutions - Ask mentees to highlight a best practice that has made a positive impact in their workplace - Mentors can invite a colleague to give a presentation to the Circle on a topic of interest - Mentors could discuss their own leadership journey